Skip to content

 A SPACE FOR DESIGN-RELATED EXCHANGE

-SUSTAINABILITY AND RESPECT FOR THE SPIRIT OF THE PLACE
+VIABILITY AND RESPECT FOR THE SPIRIT OF THE PLACE

 Mette Tony, partner at Praksis, states: